janwilmake/agent-friendly/README.md

 There isn't one dominant strategy yet to make agents able to pay for your products, so I'll create an overview here for competing standards.

 - https://www.l402.org

-## Serve an OpenAPI

-[The OpenAPI Specification](https://www.openapis.org) allows describing your entire server functionality in a discoverable static file.
-[Here are some best practices](https://github.com/janwilmake/openapisearch/tree/main/docs/best-practices.md) to creating a great discoverable OpenAPI.

 ## Use rel alternate